anet-be/lua-yottadb/docs/lua-yottadb-ydbdocs.rst

 node:name ()
 ~~~~~~~~~~~~~~

-Fetch the name of the node, i.e.  the rightmost subscript
+Fetch the name of the node, i.e.  the rightmost subscript.